Prince Harry Gives Passionate Speech At Secret Google Camp Climate Change Conference In Front Of A-List Celebs

 The Sicilian resort is an idyllic place to spend a few days, boasting many suites, private rooms, and villas for guests to stay in, in addition to two 18-hole golf courses, a tennis academy, and one of the largest spa complexes in all of Europe.
 The resort also includes an infinity pool and pristine private beach, complete with imported white sand, and over one mile of private coastline.

-The final night of the conference took place at the 2,500-year-old Valley of the Temples ruins where the guests enjoyed a sit-down dinner and a concert.
+The final night of the conference took place at the 2,500-year-old Valley of the Temples ruins, where the guests enjoyed a sit-down dinner and a concert.